 - school absences due to illness and medical appointments in infant school, between ages 4 and 7;

 - take-up of school lunches, both among newly eligible children and those who were already eligible for free school meals.

-They will also carry out a rough cost-benefit calculation to evaluate the relative cost of UIFSM in raising attainment or improving health outcomes compared to the cost of other documented alternative interventions.
+They carried out a rough cost-benefit calculation to evaluate the relative cost of UIFSM in raising attainment or improving health outcomes compared to the cost of other documented alternative interventions.

-On the take-up of free school meals, the researchers will use data from the National Census and Local Authority data, as well as from annual surveys by the School Food Trust, to assess whether actual take-up of schools meals has changed among children who were always FSM eligible and those who were newly eligible before implementation of the policy, as well as for all children after implementation.
+On the take-up of free school meals, the researchers used data from the National Census and Local Authority data, as well as from annual surveys by the School Food Trust, to assess whether actual take-up of schools meals changed among children who were always FSM eligible and those who were newly eligible before implementation of the policy, as well as for all children after implementation.

-To analyse the effects of UIFSM on educational and social development and health outcomes, the researchers will use data from the National Pupil Database and the National Child Measurement Programme to compare changes in outcomes for children who were newly eligible for FSMs under universal provision with those who were always eligible for FSMs, for whom the policy change made no difference to their eligibility for a free school meal.
-They will use treatment and control groups to test whether both groups follow parallel trends before the introduction of the policy.
+To analyse the effects of UIFSM on educational and social development and health outcomes, the researchers used data from the National Pupil Database and the National Child Measurement Programme to compare changes in outcomes for children who were newly eligible for FSMs under universal provision with those who were always eligible for FSMs, for whom the policy change made no difference to their eligibility for a free school meal.
+They used treatment and control groups to test whether both groups follow parallel trends before the introduction of the policy.

-This part of the project will look at pupils’ educational attainment and social development at age 5 and reading and maths outcomes at age 7, school absence for illness and medical appointments as a proxy for child (ill) health as well as measures of deprivation of a child’s neighbourhood of residence to establish socio-economic status, and explore how effects vary by gender and ethnicity.
+This part of the project looked at pupils’ educational attainment and social development at age 5 and reading and maths outcomes at age 7, school absence for illness and medical appointments as a proxy for child (ill) health as well as measures of deprivation of a child’s neighbourhood of residence to establish socio-economic status, and explored how effects vary by gender and ethnicity.

 - Read the blog article for the New Statesman by Dr Angus Holford

 - Read the article on pp 14-15 in ISER’s Taking the Long View